 On the other hand, funeral costs in Germany are only at about 75% of the price compared to the US.

-Who are the people who need life insurance in Germany?
+Who are the people who need life insurance?

 According to information from the city of Berlin, term life insurance can also be used to cover business costs if you are opening a business with a partner.